 Contact a New York City 9/11 VCF Attorney

 If you’re a responder or survivor who has been diagnosed with an eligible 9/11-related health condition, you may be entitled to receive compensation for your injury or illness from the VCF.
 An experienced 9/11 VCF attorney can assist you with navigating the VCF regulations and help ensure that you provide sufficient proof of presence in the VCF Exposure Zone to avoid your claim being delayed or denied.
 The Dearie Law Firm, P.C. has represented 9/11 responders, survivors, and their families in their 9/11 VCF claims for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.